 - Clay is strip-mined in an environmentally unfriendly manner.

 - Clay is a finite, non-renewable resource.

-Newspaper: Some of us remember the primitive days before kitty litter, when we spent many hours tearing newspaper into narrow strips and shreds; and to our cats’ everlasting credit, they used it!
+Newspaper: Some of us remember the primitive days before kitty litter, when we spent many hours tearing newspaper into narrow strips and shreds.
+To our cats’ everlasting credit, they used it!
 Today, newspaper is compressed into pellets that disintegrate when wet.
-A lot of folks swear by it, but I can’t imagine how stepping on hard little pellets can be comfortable for a cat, let alone declawed cats for whom it is sometimes recommended.
+A lot of folks swear by it, but I can’t imagine how stepping on hard little pellets can be comfortable for a cat, especially declawed cats for whom it is frequently recommended.
 Its odor-neutralizing ability is limited.
 There is also a concern with potential toxicity from the chlorine used to bleach the paper, as well as the ink.
 While older petroleum-based inks were quite toxic, many of today’s inks are safer (although they are made from genetically modified soy, which is itself problematic).
-However, colored inks are still petroleum-based.
+However, colored inks may still be petroleum-based.
 The amounts of soy and chemicals absorbed or ingested may be small, but again, long-term chronic risks are unknown.
 Purina’s Yesterday’s News is the most prominent brand; Petco also makes its own line.
 Purina heavily promotes the use of this litter for newly-declawed cats.
 On top of its many other disadvantages, that promotion is unconscionable.
 Hence, it is my very last and highly un-recommended choice.